DecisionVis/deltamoea/blog/implementation-notes.md

 We should also allocate a list of issued samples for which we do not yet have an evaluated individual.
 It should probably have ranksize members or so.

+# Preemption

+2017-02-16 12:19

+It would be really easy to add multiple levels of preemption to my sorting procedure.
+All you would have to do would be to take the current sorting procedure and put an extra for loop around the constraints.

+Presenting this to the user is the hardest part.
+One approach would be for constraints to be defined in parallel with levels of preemption.
+We could call the levels of preemption "goals" or perhaps "goal levels".
+The way things would work in this account is that the constraints are really the zeroth level of preemption.
+And then the "goals" are the first through nth levels of preemption.
+Finally the objectives are what they've always been, with no saturation.

+# Selection and Variation

+2017-02-16 12:34

+I'm going to present a more detailed account of selection and variation operators now, since the time has come to implement them.

+## What Do We Want To Produce?

+Selection and variation have a different role in UDMOEA than in MOEAs in general.
+MOEAs in general want to find a well-spaced Pareto front in objective space, and they're willing to make a trifling nudge in decision space to do so.
+UDMOEA on the other hand wants to find a well-spaced Pareto front in decision space.
+That means we must make a minimum of a one-delta step.

+Given a set of nondomination ranks and a list of issued samples, we want to produce a sample at a grid point that is not in any of those.
+Furthermore, we would like that grid point to have a good chance of advancing the search.
+If it weren't for the second requirement, we could just have a policy of always selecting points adjacent to the archive.
+But this is what variation operators buy us.
+In particular, SBX does this for us, because it chooses a step size based on two "good" individuals.

+## Why Do We Usually Combine SBX with PM?

+The advantage of PM over SBX is that it makes steps scaled to the decision space rather than to the parents.
+This helps introduce genotypic variation when your population has started to converge towards a point.
+Needless to say, that's not as much of an advantage here.
+I'm leaning strongly towards excluding PM from the algorithm.

+## In What Direction Should We Step?

+Conventional MOEAs step in more than one direction at a time.
+Every SBX implementation I've seen (Borg, Platypus, JMetal, NSGAII classic, Shark) applies SBX to every variable (with a probability of 50%).
+This is a hidden parameter that goes without question.
+I haven't seen any justification in the literature for this, and it seems dramatically at odds with common sense.
+(And this is not to mention the odd feature that SBX always gives birth to twins.)
+The common sense I refer to is the "sparsity of effects principle," known to statisticians as a rule of thumb.
+It's not an iron law, but in general it states that interactions in physical systems are weaker than first-order effects, and that the higher the order of the interactions, the weaker they are.

+Therefore, instead of the 50% rule, which makes, to coin a phrase, a "density of effects" assumption, let's do a 90-10 rule: 90% of the time, we do SBX on a single variable.
+10% of the time we choose 2 variables.

+Furthermore, we will treat the parents asymmetrically.
+The offspring will be based on the left parent, but SBX will produce a distribution around the right parent's grid point for the chosen variables.

+## Which Brings Us Back To Selection

+So where are the parents from?
+Yesterday I was saying they should be selected propotionally from the archive ranks without regard to the occupancy of those ranks.
+But then I started worrying about pathological cases, where the ranks are really small.
+This leads me to a suggestion that actually brings us almost all the way back to classic proportional selection: weight the probability of choosing each rank by its occupancy.
+Don't let the last rank participate because it's a dumping ground for dominated individuals.

+Actually, we need different probabilities for the two parents.
+The first parent should be chosen from rank 0 with probability 1.
+(Remember that we get our diversity guarantee from the decision grid.)
+Then the second parent gets chosen with some probability that's possibly modulated by occupancy.

+Brainstorming a procedure:

+1. Start by assigning an un-normalized probability to each rank, equal to the occupancy of that rank.
+Exclude the last rank.
+2. Divide each rank's probability by (1+rank number).
+Or multiply by 2 ** (-rank number).
+Or some other function that makes probability decline.
+3. Normalize the probabilities.

+The problem with this is that it seems very sensitive to parameterization.

+What I actually want is for the second parent to have a high probability of coming from rank 0 if rank 0 is big, with that probability declining as rank 0 gets smaller.
+The problem is defining what "big" means.
+One way of looking at this is by defining thresholds.

+Maybe we just want one parameter.
+A population size perhaps?
+(Trolling myself a little here.)
+This parameter is how many individuals get to participate in selection.

+Suppose we just always selected the second parent from Rank0.
+How does this get us in trouble?
+If Rank0 is small, it inhbits diversity.
+The point is that slightly-dominated individuals may still be quite good.
+Take the worst-case scenario, where we have a single objective and ranks of a single individual.